the-human-colossus-foundation/microledger-spec/microledger.md

 ### End verifiability

 Blocks are chained cryptographically.
-Each block encapsulates its own `digital fingerprint` and furthermore each next block includes `digital fingerprint` of the previous block.
+Each block encapsulates its own `digital fingerprint` and furthermore each next block includes the `digital fingerprint` of the previous block.

 ### Composability

-Microledgers are composable, which means that any newly bootstrapped genesis block can bind to another Microledger instance.
+Microledgers are composable, which means that any newly bootstrapped genesis block can be bound to another Microledger instance.

 ![composability](assets/composability.png)